bihor/camaliga/Documentation/Configuration/Typoscript-reference/Index.rst

                                                          1: yes, shuffle the elements every time the cache is cleared. settings.getLatLon                        boolean        Try to get the latitude and longitude from a google server                         0 for every entry with an address but no latitude?
+Checks the GPS-coordinates of images in the create-action too.

                                                          0: no.

-                                                         1: yes, search the position in the carousel, list or map template. settings.onlyDistinct                     boolean        Show only distinct entries?
+                                                         1: yes, search the position in the carousel, list, map or create-action. settings.onlyDistinct                     boolean        Show only distinct entries?
 0

                                                          0: no.